 The Claimant also alleged that the Assistant Commissioner blocked his return to duty by influencing the decision maker after other senior colleagues had requested he return.
 He was also passed over for promotion and the investigation eventually resulted in informal action and no right of appeal.

-The Claimant initiated a sex discrimination claim on the grounds that he was treated less favourably in comparison to his female colleague.
+The Claimant initiated a sex discrimination claim on the grounds that he was treated less favorably in comparison to his female colleague.
 He alleged the reason for this was because he was male.
 The ET held that the treatment was discriminatory.
-The Respondent appealed citing that the decision maker who did not lift the suspension was innocent and not discriminatory.
+The Respondent appealed citing t hat the decision maker who did not lift the suspension was innocent and not discriminatory.